WalkerWalker/jiamin.io/_posts/2019-09-26-Fraternal_Twins.md

 You are jogging in the park when a lady, Mrs Smith, walked to you with a stroller covering two babies.

-- "How cute! are they twins?"
+- "How cute!
+Are they twins?"
 You asked.
 - "Yes they are, but fraternal twins".
 Mrs Smith answered with a smile.
 - "Are they both boy?"
 - "No, guess again".